muses-code-js/express-workshop-2/_steps/step06.md

 ---

-So now we have our webpage being served up, but you might notice that it doesn't actually do anything.
-There are no posts displayed and clicking the "POST" button does nothing.
-That's because both of those things in the page rely on the backend that we are writing and we haven't done that yet.
+So now we have our web page being served up, but you might notice that it doesn't actually do anything.
+There are no posts displayed, and clicking the "POST" button does nothing.
+That's because both of those things in the page rely on server code that we need to write.

-First up, lets display some posts.
+First up, let's display some posts.

 ## Creating our new route

-Our webpage expects there to be an endpoint that gives it a list of all the posts.
+Our webpage already expects there to be an endpoint that gives it a list of all the posts.

 It expects that endpoint to have the following:

  * Endpoint URL: `/get-posts`
  * Request Method: GET

-So we are going to need add a route for this endpoint.
+So we are going to need to add a route for this endpoint.
 Add the following code:

 ```javascript
 app.get('/get-posts', function(request, response){